Consumer Guide

 Cooperative Sticky Assignor

-The CooperativeStickyAssignor provides incremental cooperative rebalancing, minimizing partition movement when consumers join or leave:
+The CooperativeStickyAssignor implements the incremental cooperative rebalancing protocol (KIP-429), minimizing partition movement and avoiding stop-the-world rebalances when consumers join or leave the group.

 Rebalance Listener